DataDog/dd-sdk-roku/README.md

     m.global.datadogRumAgent.callfunc("addAction", { target: targetName, type: type})
 ```

 #### Track RUM Errors

-Whenever you perform an operation that might throw an exception, you can forward the error to Datadog as follow:
+Whenever you perform an operation that might throw an exception, you can forward the error to Datadog as follows:

 ```brightscript
     try